gteixeira1/book-album-search/README.md

   - The application has a response time limit of 1 minute.
   - The result is ordered by Title
   - Health Check are required
+  - Metrics and response time must exists on each service

 ### Application Build / Start
 #### Building / Starting using Maven